Gottfried Silbermann: Life

 Very little is known about Silbermann's youth.
 He was born in Kleinbobritzsch (then in the Electorate of Saxony, now a part of Frauenstein, Saxony) as the youngest son of the carpenter Michael Silbermann.
 They moved to the nearby town of Frauenstein in 1685, and it is possible that Gottfried also learnt carpentry there.
 He moved to Straßburg in 1702, where he learnt organ construction from his brother Andreas Silbermann and came in touch with the French-Alsatian school of organ construction.
 He returned to Saxony as a master craftsman in 1710, and opened his own organ workshop in Freiberg one year later.
 His second project in Germany was the "Grand Organ" in the Freiberg Cathedral of St. Mary, finished in 1714.
-In 1723 he was bestowed the title Königlich Polnischen und Churfürstlich Sächsischen Hof- und Landorgelmachers ("Honorary Court and State Organ Builder to the King of Poland and Elector of Saxony") by Frederick Augustus I. Silbermann died in Dresden in 1753, probably as the result of a tin-lead poisoning, while still working on the organ at the Hofkirche.
+In 1723 he was bestowed the title Königlich Polnischen und Churfürstlich Sächsischen Hof- und Landorgelmachers ("Honorary Court and State Organ Builder to the King of Poland and Elector of Saxony") by Frederick Augustus I.